 The majority of the SMT and key control functions are based in Ireland.
-These include: the compliance function, pricing and underwriting, actuarial function, sales, operations and finance.
+These include: the compliance function, pricing and underwriting, actuarial function, claims, operations and finance.
 The Company has the following Pre-Approval Controlled Functions (PCFs) in accordance with the Central Bank of Ireland ("CBI") Fitness and Probity requirements:

+- Chief Executive Officer

 - Chief Financial Officer

-- Chief Risk Offer
+- Chief Risk Officer

 - Head of Compliance

 - Head of Internal Audit

 - Head of Actuarial Function

 - Head of Underwriting

 - Head of Operations & Head of Claims

 - Head of Sales